cpressey/Ahead-of-Time-eval/README.md

 is that we use a slightly more nuanced conception of "environment" (see below).

-We note also that `eval`, being a built-in function, is a constant.
+We note also that `eval`, being a built-in function, is itself a constant.
 An application of `eval` is not essentially different from any other function application, so, for example, by the rules of aggressive constant folding,